laurent-greyling/lockr/README.md

 ### 4. Setup the MVC and Api projects

+__NOTE__ The powershell script should have done this for you already.

 For the solutions we use the same `ClientIdMVC` for MVC project and `ClientIdApi` for Api project as in Identity server.
 This can be setup in the `appsettings.json` file of `LockrFront` and `LockrApi` by substituting the clientid with your current clientids.
 Also use sql connection from portal for `DbConnectionString`.
 The connection string you can find in your resource group under connections for the sql server (you will need to substitute your password in this connection string)

 MVC Settings